xjdrew/goweb/README.md

 Goweb
 =====
-goweb is a simple websites based on [gorila toolkit](http://www.gorillatoolkit.org/) aiming to explain how to use gorilla toolkit.
+goweb is a simple website based on [gorila toolkit](http://www.gorillatoolkit.org/) aiming to explain how to use gorilla toolkit.

-it's similiar to [elcct's defaultproject](https://github.com/elcct/defaultproject), but goweb don't use goji.
+it's similiar to [elcct's defaultproject](https://github.com/elcct/defaultproject), but don't depend on [goji](http://goji.io/).

-goweb includes a simple middle and templates implemention.
+goweb show a simple way to use middleware and template with gorilla.

 build
 -----